achubaty/datawranglR/06-advanced-topics/advanced-r-notes.md

 ### Student Presentations: Figures

 Two minutes per student.
 Everyone presents their figure from last week's assignment.
+Minimize the biological background, and focus on what the figure shows and, to a lesser extent, how you made it.

 ### Maps